-12. Call of the Wild - Nature Scavenger Hunt
+14. Call of the Wild - Nature Scavenger Hunt

 Task: Your patrol leader will be given a list of 15 items.
-These items will be nature related and readily available throughout the day.
-You should not need extra time during the day to find these items.
+Your patrol will need to look for these items as they are going from town to town.
+These items will be nature related and readily available throughout the day and you should not need extra time during the day to find these items.
 They will all be easily found either between towns or nearby while you are waiting to participate in a town.
-A maximum of 20 gold nuggets can be earned for this activity.
+A maximum of 20 points can be earned for this activity.